dli2016/MGN-pytorch/README.md

 - [Market1501](http://www.liangzheng.org/Project/project_reid.html)

 ## Differences
-- The training datasets should be orgnized with the format of [person-reid-triplet-loss-baseline](https://github.com/huanghoujing/person-reid-triplet-loss-baseline)
+- The training datasets should be organized with the format of [person-reid-triplet-loss-baseline](https://github.com/huanghoujing/person-reid-triplet-loss-baseline)
 - All the datasets (e.g., rap, market1501, and so on) met the above format can be utilized to train a MGN model.

 ## Dependencies